 We spend a ton of time planning our trips to Japan, and we’ve updated this almost neurotically as we learn from our travels and research.
 This Tokyo DisneySea and Tokyo Disneyland Guide has been updated dozens of times since we first wrote it, and more will be added over time as certain parts are clarified or expanded.
-It was last updated on September 22, 2017 with details from our most recent trip, as well as details about what’s coming up in 2018.
+We are currently (as of December 2017) in the midst of a two-month stay in Japan, and purchased Tokyo Disney Resort Annual Passes when we got here.
+So, yeah, you could say we’re fans of Tokyo Disneyland and DisneySea.
+Just a little! 😉

-For starters, if you are debating between visiting Tokyo Disneyland and Tokyo DisneySea in 2017 or 2018 at this point, we would recommend holding off until April 2018.
+For starters, if you are wondering when to visit Tokyo Disneyland and Tokyo DisneySea, we would recommend holding off until after April 2018.
 Tokyo DisneySea’s 15th Anniversary celebration is now over, and although Halloween and Christmas at Tokyo Disneyland are our favorite times of year, there’s a lot to look forward to in 2018.

 The main draw is Tokyo Disneyland’s 35th Anniversary celebration, the Happiest Celebration!, which will be held from April 15, 2018 through March 25, 2019.
 The Japan parks celebrate anniversaries right, and Tokyo Disneyland will have a lavish new daytime parade, new nighttime spectacular, and a ton of decorations and special menus for the anniversary.